 - Maintain an overall minimum GPA of 2.2 - Earn a "C+" (78%) or better grade in all nursing courses required for the Associate Degree in Nursing. - Earn a "C" or better grade in all required non-nursing courses for the Associate Degree in Nursing. - Not fail or withdraw from more than ONE nursing course to remain in the ADN program.
-This course must be retaken and passed at LCCC. - A second failure in or withdrawal from an ADN course will result in the student being dismissed from the program - A medical withdrawal is not considered a failing grade. - Students who fail or withdraw from two ADN courses must contact an academic Advisor (610-799-1137 or adviseme@lccc.edu) and change their major to Health Sciences. - Students who fail or withdraw from two Nursing courses may be considered for readmission to the ADN Nursing program by submission of an appeal.
+This course must be retaken and passed at LCCC. - A second failure in or withdrawal from an ADN course will result in the student being dismissed from the program - A medical withdrawal is not considered a failing grade. - A student may only repeat a course only ONCE. - Students who fail or withdraw from two ADN courses must contact an academic Advisor (610-799-1137 or adviseme@lccc.edu) and change their major to Health Sciences. - Students who fail or withdraw from two Nursing courses may be considered for readmission to the ADN Nursing program by submission of an appeal.